ASAPRATAJ/cryptocurrency-app-api/README.md

 To run the API locally, follow these steps:

 1. Clone the repository.
-2. Install the required dependencies listed in the requirements.txt file.
+2. Set up the PostgreSQL database and configure the database settings.
-3. Set up the PostgreSQL database and configure the database settings.
+3. Build and run the Docker containers.
-4. Build and run the Docker containers.
+4. Access the API endpoints using a tool like Postman or a web browser.
-5. Access the API endpoints using a tool like Postman or a web browser.
+The API endpoints will be available at http://localhost:8000/.
+You can send requests to this address to interact with the API.

 ## Contributing